DragonBanana/Hypermedia/README.md

 The presentation layer is the topmost level of the application.
 It is the layer which users can use to access directly to this project features.
 It is an e-commerce web application of a bookstore that is accessible from personal computers and smartphones.
-Exploring the website a user can see a catalog of books, authors and events.
+Exploring the website a user can see catalogs of books, authors and events.
 The book catalog can be filtered by book themes and genres and it allow users to add books to the cart.

 The presentation layer, as most of the frontend application, uses technologies like HTML, CSS5 and Javascript.